Hermann12/XML_Phone_Book_Database/README.md

 ## Notes:
 </br>*This is a private project and have nothing to do with the German company AVM!
 The name Fritz!Box and Fritz!Fon are copyright by AVM*
-</br>*This is a private project and have nothing to do with the US company Apple!
-The names iPhone and iCloude are copyright by AVM*
+</br>*and have nothing to do with the US company Apple!
+The names iPhone and iCloude are copyright by Apple*